Looking for cheap camper van hacks and van life tips? You’ve come to the right place.

 We SUCK at handyman stuff.
 So these van life hacks are literally the cheapest and easiest solutions you could possibly imagine.
 Things that anyone can do with minimal materials.

 (P.S. – Want a sneak peek on how we adventure on a tight budget?
-Check out our complete van life costs breakdown for a detailed look at our monthly spending.)
+Check out our complete van life costs breakdown for a detailed look at our monthly spending.
+And for even more ways to save money, see our guide on creative ways to live cheaply.)

 1. The Movie Theatre Hack